Why I never planted peanuts before – and why I did now

 But not impossible.
 Thanks to my husband who built a beautiful new raised bed out of recycled pallet wood, I now finally have a place to grow peanuts BH!

-We planted them last Monday and they started to sprout on Shabbos and they’re growing super fast!
+We planted them last Monday, just below the soil surface, and watered twice a day to keep the soil moist.
+They started to sprout on Shabbos and they’re growing super fast!

 The same peanut plant as above – 2 weeks later